Done-for-You Picture Book Ghostwriting

 • Alignment around process, expectations, and creative authority

-If we’re a good fit, we’ll continue with clarity about scope, timeline, and collaboration.
+If we’re a good fit, we’ll get on the same page about scope, timeline, and collaboration.
 If not, I’ll point you toward a more appropriate next step.
-This selectivity isn’t about gatekeeping—it’s about ensuring that when we do work together, the project receives the focus, care, and execution it deserves.
+This selectivity isn’t about gatekeeping—it’s about ensuring that when we work together, the project receives the focus, care, and execution it deserves.

 about ownership and collaboration

-Picture book ghostwriting does not mean disappearance.
+Hiring a picture book ghostwriter doesn’t mean you disappear.
 You remain creatively involved at the level that makes sense for you—whether that’s high-level concept direction, feedback on emotional beats, or response rounds on drafted text.
 My role is to build the manuscript with precision, keep the process moving, and ensure the final book reflects your intent while fully honoring the demands of the picture book form.
 Trust and clarity are essential.
 This work only succeeds when we are aligned on vision, boundaries, and expectations from the outset.
 Once my discrete role concludes, you own all intellectual property and work product, and the manuscript is entirely yours to submit, develop, or place as you choose.

 Picture book ghostwriting engagements begin at $20,000.
 This reflects the depth of conceptual development, authorship-level drafting, and category-specific expertise required to build a picture book from the ground up to professional acquisition standards.
 Pricing is calibrated to the scope and complexity of the project, and all engagements are taken on selectively to ensure the level of focus and care this work demands.